Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 A study in 2017 found that Alzheimer’s Disease could be caused by more than the accumulation of amyloid beta in the brain.
 The scientists looked into the two main components that produce energy in cells.

-- Glycolysis is the mechanism used to convert glucose into fuel for consumption by mitochondria.
+- Glycolysis is the mechanism used to convert glucose into fuel within mitochondria.

-- Burning this fuel in mitochondria uses oxygen in a process called mitochondrial respiration.
+- Creating this fuel in mitochondria uses oxygen in a process called mitochondrial respiration.

 The researchers found that as the brain ages, mitochondrial metabolism deteriorates.
 Resulting in a reduction in the molecules needed for energy production.
 And possibly the main culprit behind many neurological diseases including Alzheimer’s and Parkinson’s.[xvi]